RECAP: “House of the Dragon” Season 2 FINALE

 Ser Tyland Lannister

-In probably the most batshit plot of the episode, Tyland Lannister parlayed with the Triarchy, basically the pirate tribes of Essos, to try to get their help in smashing through House Black’s blockade of the bay around King’s Landing.
+In probably the most batshit plot of the episode, Tyland Lannister parlayed with the Triarchy — basically the pirate tribes of Essos — to try to get their help in smashing through House Black’s blockade of the bay around King’s Landing.
 The Triarchy put the screws to Tyland, making outrageous demands including but not limited to ownership of the Stepstones, the long-disputed chain of islands between Essos and Westeros.
-Ultimately Tyland agrees.
+Ultimately Tyland agreed.

-But then things take a turn for the bizarre, when the Triarchy pulls a Columbo and says, “…but just one more thing” — this deal is only valid if their pirate admiral, Sharako Lohar, agrees to sail with Tyland.
+But then things took a turn for the bizarre, when the Triarchy pulled a Columbo and said, “…but just one more thing” — this deal is only valid if their pirate admiral, Sharako Lohar, agrees to sail with Tyland.
 I do not know WHAT to make of Lohar, to be honest.
 They’re a gender fluid, chaotic ball of energy, who demands that Tyland best them in mud wrestling, then serenade them with a song, and then asks Tyland to impregnate their wives.

 I’ve mentioned that an issue with “House of the Dragon” is that there are no comic-relief characters to balance out the very heavy scenes we get over and over again; “Game of Thrones” had a few of these, from early-season Tyrion to Bronn to Tormund Giantsbane, etc. I suspect that Lohar is supposed to be our comic relief, but 1) tonally it is SUCH a shift from everything else going on in this show that feels out of place and forced; and 2) this was not the episode to introduce this nonsense.
 We spent a great deal of time with this plotline this episode, and yet we didn’t get any resolution to key plotlines we have focused on all season?
 This is not going to go over well with this fandom, at all.
 The whole thing reeks of a forced hand, and I expect the blowback to be brutal.